sjl/red-tape/docs/02-basics.markdown

 --------

 Every field you define in a `defform` also gets a vector of "cleaners" associated with it.
-A cleaner is simply a vanilla Clojure function that takes one argument (the incoming value) and returns a new value (the outgoing result).
+A cleaner is a vanilla Clojure function that takes one argument (the incoming value) and returns a new value (the outgoing result).

 Let's see this in action by modifying our form to strip leading and trailing whitespace from the user's name automatically: